Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in the region are situated to serve Oklahoma's core industries, including energy, aerospace, government, and logistics.
-This proximity provides low-latency connectivity for local enterprise and public sector operations.
+Proximity To Key Business Districts: Data centers in Oklahoma City are situated to serve the city’s core business districts and key industries, including energy, aerospace, logistics, and back-office operations.
+This proximity supports low-latency requirements for local enterprise and government clients.

 Natural Disaster Risk

-Oklahoma City has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.30 out of 100 as of September 2025.
-The primary risks are atmospheric and geological, characteristic of its location in the Great Plains.
+Oklahoma City has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.30 as of September 2025.
+The location is free from hurricane and coastal flooding risks, but it is exposed to specific regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business